A tale about Trader Joe’s Roasted ALMONDS IN THE SHELL.

 A few weeks pass, and my wife goes to get them and comes back empty handed.
 She say’s there weren’t any.
 I go in a week or two and see its not there.
 Worse, the shelf where I was picking them up from in the Nuts section, doesn’t even have the Sign for them up!

 We all know this scenario.
 This sinking feeling.
-This oh so trader joe’s sinking feeling you get at the pit of your stomach when you realize, “Oh no!
+That oh so Trader Joe’s feeling you get at the pit of your stomach when you realize, “Oh no!
 Maybe this is not just Out Of Stock!
 Maybe this is (gulp!)
-DISCONTINUED !!!!
+A DISCONTINUED ITEM !!!

 If you are a TJ regular, you KNOW this feeling.
 Its a bad feeling.
 Almost like learning a best friend has died.
 Almost like turning on your computer and you push the power button but it won’t start up and you realize oh my computers broken.
 Almost like coming out of a store and going to the place your bike was locked up, and not finding it there and realizing, some motherf-er stole it (for me, a bike, for you, might be your car)